Fall Camping Destinations: Cozy Spots to Embrace Autumn’s Magic

 Educational Activities for Children

-At night, pull out star charts and try to spot constellations.
-It’s amazing how clear the night sky can be when we’re away from city lights.
+Field guides are great for identifying plants and animals.
+Kids get to be “junior rangers.”
+At night, we pull out star charts and try to pick out constellations.
+It’s wild how bright the sky gets when you’re away from the city.

 Conservation and Respect for Nature